rtjk/CROSS-PQClean/README.md

     * `keccakf1600.h`
 * Delete the definition of `randombytes` from `csprng_hash.h`.
 This function is called during key generation and signing to obtain salts and seeds.
 To make results like KATs reproducible it is substituted by the one defined in PQClean.
 * Delete the declaration of `platform_csprng_state` from `csprng_hash.c` as it was only used by the `randombytes` function.
-* Free the memory allocated by SHAKE (the implementation in PQClean uses dynamic memory allocation while the internal one in CROSS used fixed sizes).
+* Free the memory allocated by SHAKE (the implementation in PQClean uses dynamic memory allocation while the internal one in CROSS uses fixed sizes).
     * In `sha3.h` define function `csprng_release` simply calling `xof_shake_release` which in turn wraps SHAKE's `inc_ctx_release`.
     * For every call to `initialize_csprng` wait for `csprng_randombytes` to be called (possibly more than once) and then add `csprng_release` to free up the memory.